SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 * **Lockers (LOK)**: Convenient parcel lockers available for pickup.
 * **Collect+ Stores (PSH)**: A network of retail outlets, offering parcel collection services.

-The following new fields have been introduced in the API request.
+The following new fields have been introduced in the file.

 |             Field            | Description                                                                                                                         |
 | :--------------------------: | :---------------------------------------------------------------------------------------------------------------------------------- |